CephalofairGames/merc-packs-faq/index.md

 **Trial and Success (X, top) – If I make this a multi-target attack, can I get more than one +1 out of it?** Yes; you get to add a +1 for each enemy killed.
 If you kill one enemy as part of a multi-target attack, you will get the +1 sticker before attacking the next enemy.

+**Beneath Me (3, top) - If an ally has already made an attack during the round in which this Irritation is played, can the benefit trigger for the next attack?** No; the trigger condition of 'first time each round' has already occurred, for this round.

 **Trying to Remember (5, top)** – You can only gain a Curse once when this action is played.

 **Kill That One First (8, top) – Can I skip the Strengthen on the enemy?** No. If you choose to perform a non-mandatory ability, you must perform the entirety of the ability.
 (See the GH2e rulebook, pg 35.)